finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
-    OffsetDateTime fromAsAt = new OffsetDateTime(); // OffsetDateTime | The lower bound asAt datetime (inclusive) from which to retrieve commands.
+    OffsetDateTime fromAsAt = OffsetDateTime.now(); // OffsetDateTime | The lower bound asAt datetime (inclusive) from which to retrieve commands.
 There is no lower bound if this is not specified.
-    OffsetDateTime toAsAt = new OffsetDateTime(); // OffsetDateTime | The upper bound asAt datetime (inclusive) from which to retrieve commands.
+    OffsetDateTime toAsAt = OffsetDateTime.now(); // OffsetDateTime | The upper bound asAt datetime (inclusive) from which to retrieve commands.
 There is no upper bound if this is not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the User ID, specify \"userId.id eq 'string'\".
 For more information about filtering, see https://support.lusid.com/knowledgebase/article/KA-01914.
     String page = "page_example"; // String | The pagination token to use to continue listing commands; this value is returned from the previous call.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 500 if not specified.